-Level II or Level III infractions may be referred to the Disciplinary Committee at the discretion of the Direct Head of School.
+Level III infractions may be referred to the Disciplinary Committee at the discretion of the Direct Head of School.
 Student's may be subject to search and seizure or drug testing with any probable cause.
 Refusal could result in referral to law enforcement, suspension, or expulsion.

-Level 1 Level 2 Level 3 Misuse of Technology Defiance/Disrespect Bullying/Intimidation/Harassment Public display of affection Being sent out of class Possession or use of alcohol, drugs, or drug paraphernalia Parking violation Inappropriate language Leaving campus without permission Excessive tardy to school Presence in unauthorized area Destruction of school property Out of class Fighting Theft ID Badge violation Inappropriate representation of the school (including social media) Possession or distribution of obscene or libelous material Misuse of Technology (repetitive or extreme) Possession of tobacco in any form Skipping Class Possession of weapons Gambling or selling items Lewd or lascivious behavior
+Level 1 Level 2 Level 3 Misuse of Technology Defiance/Disrespect Bullying/Intimidation/Harassment Public display of affection Being sent out of class Possession or use of alcohol, drugs, or drug paraphernalia Parking violation Inappropriate language Possession of tobacco in any form Excessive tardy to school Dress code violations Destruction of school property Out of class Fighting Theft ID Badge violation Inappropriate representation of the school (including social media) Possession or distribution of obscene or libelous material Misuse of Technology (repetitive or extreme) Possession of weapons Skipping Class/leaving campus without permission Lewd or lascivious behavior Gambling or selling items Any other violations not mentioned above